 Aslani has held a variety of positions with Mahan Air, which has been sanctioned by the US Treasury since 2011 “for providing financial, material and technological support to the Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF).”
 He has been Mahan’s director of human resources and formerly served alongside Qasem Soleimani’s brother Sohrab on the board of a Mahan subsidiary called Pardis Parham Kish.
 Like other firms with close ties to Iran’s ruling elite, Pardis Parham Kish has a “pre-emption right” which grants it vast license to cherry-pick nominally competitive contracts and other business opportunities.

 Mahan Safir Mehr Co., the Mahan subsidiary whose board Aslani currently chairs, transports flight crews to and from their airports, offers customs services, and has import-export and construction and rehabilitation operations.

-Aslani has also been a board member of multiple entities controlled by the massive Sepah Cooperative Foundation (Bonyad Taavon Sepah, or BTS), the IRGC’s primary para-governmental foundation, under whose umbrella Khatam al-Anbia operates.
-Among the BTS subsidiary boards on which Aslani has served are those of Behsaz Bana Gostar Saman (now dissolved), an industrial equipment and technical installation firm, and Paravar Pars Co., which produces gyroplanes, powered hang gliders as well as drones, according to its website.
+Aslani has also been a board member of multiple entities controlled by the massive Sepah Cooperative Foundation (Bonyad Taavon Sepah, or BTS), the IRGC’s primary para-governmental foundation, under whose umbrella Khatam-al Anbia operates.
+Among the BTS subsidiary boards on which Aslani has served are those of Behsaz Bana Gostar Saman (now dissolved), an industrial equipment and technical installation firm, and Paravar Pars Co., which produces gyroplanes, powered hang gliders, and drones, according to its website.
 He was also a board member of Resalat Salehin Tehran Qardh al-Hasan Fund, which is one the three funds that in 2012 merged to create Resalat Bank.

 ✶ This post is also available in: فارسی (Persian)